kazu0620/SRGTimeCheatCapturer/README.md

 # SRGTimeCheatCapturer
-SRGTimeCheatCapturer validate device time  by ntp client and capture time cheaters
+SRGTimeCheatCapturer validate device time  by ntp client and capture time cheaters.

 ##Examples
 Open up the AppDelegate.m file and edit applicationDidBecomeActive: to be like so: